Gilgamech/website/Gillogisms.md

 1. Ontology of oncology (study of cancer)
 1. Open the menu so you can open the menu (restaurant websites)
 1. Opera is Italian (or other) historical fan-fiction musicals.
-1. Opium Trade in the 1800s was the [](https://history.state.gov/milestones/1830-1860/china-1">only time the Yellow River Valley has been a net importer) - otherwise it's a net exporter.
+1. Opium Trade in the 1800s was the [only time the Yellow River Valley has been a net importer](https://history.state.gov/milestones/1830-1860/china-1) - otherwise it's a net exporter.
 1. Our network of parasocial relationships becomes a kind of neural network, where the parasocial relationship is like a dendrite with an incoming synapse, and the content we output is the axon output.
 Degree Theory says we have 6 layers, and Internet penetration reports suggest about 5 billion parameters.
-1. Our stars are always aligned <i>somewhere</i> in the universe - our fault is not in our stars, but in our location.
+1. Our stars are always aligned __somewhere__ in the universe - our fault is not in our stars, but in our location.
 (Our faults are in our selves, not in our stars.
 Unless we take our selves to our stars, in which case our faults will be in both.)
 (Now just "Remote View" the place in the universe where your stars *are* aligned, and "remotely entangle" that energy to your body.
 Amirite.)
 1. Overtraining causes LLM AI to become snarky, to give you wrong answers instead of correcting yours (like mocking) and to lie about being sentient.
 Does this mean human LLMs become overtrained at around 13 years old?
 1. Ownership as use, maintenance, upgrades, and defense.
 Use within limits and not into overuse or abuse.
 Mantenance in cleaning and repairing.
 Upgrades in choosing which upgrade paths to follow and also when to perform (or not perform) specific upgrades.
 Defense from other users (human, animal, plant, extraterrestrial, etc) performing use, maintenance or upgrades without your authorization.

 ### P

 1. Pandora Nexus - sync your bookmarks across your browsers!
 (Commentary on overused names.) - 2014
 1. Pantheon of skypatron deities - Brahma, Crow, Odin,天神 (Tiān shén), YHWH (Yehova), Ζεύς (Zeus, "zey-oos"), et al - and they have "shifts" running the world.
 1. Parasocial relationships aren't healthy.- 2023